cecoppola/cryptography/README.md

-This repository contains source code and precompiled binaries for ten programs which implement common cryptography algorithms.
-These programs are based on methods in the open source Nettle library (https://www.lysator.liu.se/~nisse/nettle/).
-You will need to install that library to compile these programs.
-Here are suggested flags:
+This repository contains source code and precompiled binaries for utilities which implement common cryptography algorithms.
+These programs are built using functions from the open source Nettle library (https://www.lysator.liu.se/~nisse/nettle/).
+Here are suggested compilation flags:
 > $ make aes-256 -lgsl -lgslcblas -lm -lnettle -lhogweed -lgmp

-The ten algorithms are:
+The algorithms are:

 **Hashing**
 - MD5